alanshaw/markdown-pdf/README.md

 Node module that converts Markdown files to PDFs.

 The PDF looks great because it is styled by HTML5 Boilerplate.
 What? - Yes!
 Your Markdown is first converted to HTML, then pushed into the HTML5 Boilerplate `index.html`.
 Phantomjs renders the page and saves it to a PDF.
-You can even cusomtise the style of the PDF by passing an optional path to your CSS.
+You can even customise the style of the PDF by passing an optional path to your CSS.

 Getting started
 ---